Asset Valuation

 In 2026, compensation is no longer just a single base salary number.
 A complete package includes base salary, equity (RSUs or stock options), performance bonuses, signing bonuses, and specialized benefits like remote work stipends.

 To negotiate effectively, you need to understand the total value of your offer.
 This means evaluating every component: Is the equity liquid?
 What's the vesting schedule?
-Are bonuses guaranteed or performance-based?
+Are bonuses expected or performance-based?
 What benefits matter most to you?

 Use ConnectsBlue Scout for real-time access to global salary benchmarks.
 Never enter a negotiation without knowing the typical range for your role, experience level, and location.